-For more information on CSPs refer to the overview on GOV.UK and the Inventory-Linked Ports guide on NICTA
+There is more information on Community System Providers on GOV.UK\and in the Inventory-Linked Ports guide on NICTA

 Inventory records are created for goods arriving at ILPs and locations to identify the consignment or cargo at the location of customs clearance.
 The cargo is stored at temporary storage facilities (known as sheds) at ports/wharfs/berths.